Home

 (1797-1891)

-George Minard was born in Fayette County, PA in 1797, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.
+George Minard was born in 1797 in Fayette County, PA, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.

 On Sept.
 9, 1819, in Harrison County, OH, George married Susannah Smith (1794-1861), also a native of Fayette County.
 Rev. John Crom officiated at the ceremony.
-On the marriage license, the family name was spelled "Mynart."
+On the marriage license -- still on file today in the Harrison County Courthouse -- the family name was spelled "Mynart."
+George was age 22 at the time, and Susan was 25.

-In 1856, when George’s father wrote a will, he directed that George receive $80 in cash payments within one year of death.
+George’s father wrote a will in 1856 and directed that George receive $80 in cash payments within one year of death.
 The father did not die until 1867, and it is not known if George received the inheritance.

 When the federal census of 1860 was taken, the Minards resided near Scio and Connotton, Harrison County.
 George is marked as a laborer and Catherine as a housekeeper.
 Unmarried daughters Catherine (age 30) and Mary (20) were in the household that year also, and labeled as "domestics."
 In comparison to his neighbors, whose personal assets were valued in the hundreds if not thousands of dollars, George's assets were worth just $50.

 Susannah died at the age of 65 years on May 11, 1861.
 She was buried at the United Brethren Church Cemetery at Conotton, Harrison County.
-Her grave marker, seen here, is still legible and was photographed in August 2001.
+Her grave marker, seen here, was still legible and was photographed in August 2001 by the founder of this website.
 On the marker, the family name is spelled "MINOR."

 Harrison County Infirmary

-After his death, George was not forgotten.
+After his death, George was largely forgotten, but not entirely.
 Thirty years later, in 1921, his name was mentioned in the newly published book, History of Carroll and Harrison Counties, Ohio.